utah-datascience/utah-datascience.github.io/programs.md

 <div class="pt-4 border-top text-center">
   <div class="row justify-content-center">
     <div class="col-lg-9">
       <p><I>Disclaimer:</I> This page is under construction.
-If have a Utah course or program that we have
+If you find a Utah course or program that we have
       not listed here, please contact us at the email address below and we will include it here.</p>
     </div>
   </div>